 Assist visiting worshipers with information regarding seating, distribution of worship bulletins, and that offerings may be placed in the basins when passed during the service.

 Be attentive to the worshipers and what they may need.

 Guests may be provided an envelope containing a guest card and offering envelope.
 Envelopes are available in the pews.

 Be seated near the door where you are scheduled to serve or at the usher station for the outside service.

-Mind the offering basin.
-Worshipers may place a gift upon arrival or when they take their leave.
-The offering basins are collected and carried to the Chancel/Altar at the appropriate time.
+The offering basins are passed during the service and collected and carried to the Chancel/Altar at the appropriate time.

 Once the liturgy has begun please stow the bulletin baskets so that used bulletins are not discarded into them when the service concludes.